 3. Lay the Bricks of Your Root Cellar

 Once the footer has dried, begin to lay the cement blocks or bricks along the path.
 Assuming your cellar is about 8’x 8′, you will need 320 cement blocks.
-Lay bricks all the way up to the top of the hole, leaving about a foot of space for the roof form.
+Lay bricks up to the top of the hole, leaving about a foot of space for the roof to form.

 A single, flat slab of concrete is not an ideal roof.
 A flat room will collect condensation and is guaranteed to crack.
 Additionally, a flat roof won’t be nearly as sturdy as a curved roof.
 Strength is key considering the roof will be at ground level, right where people can step on it.

 Use plywood to create an arched roof.
 Once you’re satisfied with the form, disassemble it.

 5. Re-Assemble the Roof Form Over the Cellar